The 2017 Maruti Suzuki Ciaz gets a new Nexa Blue shade replacing the Metallic Beige colour.

 |SHVS||25.09kmpl City & 28.09kmpl Highway|

-With the incorporation of the SHVS mild-hybrid technology, the Maruti Ciaz becomes India’s most fuel efficient car.
+With the incorporation of the SHVS mild-hybrid technology, the 2017 Maruti Ciaz becomes India’s most fuel efficient car.
 This hybrid system has an integrated starter generator (ISG) that not only processes generated braking power, but stores it in a battery as well.
 The battery restarts the car whenever you halt at a signal and reduces engine load.
 The saloon’s auto start/stop feature also helps saving fuel and reduces emissions.
-Its petrol version returns a claimed fuel economy of 16.7kmpl in city roads and 20.73kmpl on freeways.
-On the other hand, the SHVS model gives a class-leading 25.09kmpl in city and 28.09kmpl on highways.
-Check Out – List of Upcoming Maruti Suzuki Cars in India
+The Ciaz petrol delivers a claimed fuel economy of 16.7kmpl on urban roads and 20.73kmpl on freeways.
+On the other hand, the SHVS model offers the best-in-class 25.09kmpl in city and 28.09kmpl on highways.
+Picture Gallery – List of Upcoming Maruti Suzuki Cars in India

-Moving to the premium dealership NEXA, the 2017 Maruti Ciaz drops the Metallic Beige colour for making way to the new Nexa Blue shade.
-The saloon will also continue to be available in 6 paint schemes – Pearl Metallic Dignity Brown, Pearl Midnight Black, Pear Snow White, Pearl Sangria Red, Metallic Glistening Grey and Metallic Silky Silver.
+While moving to the premium dealership NEXA, the 2017 Maruti Ciaz dropped the Metallic Beige shade and gets a new Nexa Blue colour.
+Other exterior paint schemes include Pearl Metallic Dignity Brown, Pearl Midnight Black, Pear Snow White, Pearl Sangria Red, Metallic Glistening Grey and Metallic Silky Silver.

 VXi and VDi – Projector headlamps, wheel cap, body-coloured ORVM and door handles, fabric seat upholstery, keyless entry, rear armrests, electric-operated wing mirrors with integrated turn indicators, audio system with USB, Aux-in and memory card support, driver airbag, seat belt reminder buzzer, rear defogger, ISOFIX child seat anchorages and child seat tether anchorages.